 One or more interactive elements has been excluded from this version of the text.
-You can view them online here: https://mtsu.pressbooks.pub/

 Resilience can be fostered through protective factors including one strong, positive relationship with an adult.
 As educators, we have the opportunity to be a protective factor in our students' lives through our understanding of adverse experiences, their impact on our students, and developing and utilizing empathy in the classroom.